5 Christmas Movie Lessons for Teens

 When tragedy strikes, everyone wants to help.
 This is admirable and well-intended.
 But what happens when our help is not helpful?
 What if helping gives us more peace of mind than it gives the victims relief?

-With Hurricane Harvey wrecking the coast of Texas, this idea has hit a little closer to home.
-It got me thinking about how we can really help in this situation or any other disaster that arises.
+In any disaster, it’s hard to think about how we can really help in this situation or any other disaster that arises.
 I believe that everyone truly wants to help.
-They have the best intensions to make a difference and improve others’ circumstances.
-Maybe we just don’t know where to start!
+They have the best intentions to make a difference and improve others’ circumstances.
+Sometimes we just don’t know where to start!

 To be helpful, you don’t have to reinvent the wheel.
 So many great organizations and groups of people are already working to do good.
 When a tragedy happens, first look at who is already helping.
 Maybe you can donate clothes to people who are already collecting items.
 Or perhaps you can donate to an organization that is equipped to help people in need.
 Instead of people doing their own thing in small quantities, you can collaborate with others to make the effort more effective.